Search

 Sole Proprietor

 • If your business is taxed as sole-proprietorship, you would file a Schedule C for the business.
-Your Net Schedule C is used for calculating the compensation for the purpose of the defined benefit plan contribution.
-This is typically done as follows: Net Schedule C after all deductions – ½ FICA – Defined benefit plan Contribution This is only a basic formula and there are ways in which the correct calculation has to be done.
+Your Net Schedule C is used for calculating the compensation for the purpose of the Defined Benefit Pension Plan contribution.
+This is typically done as follows: Net Schedule C after all deductions – ½ FICA – DB Plan Contribution This is only a basic formula and there are ways in which the correct calculation has to be done.
 Please feel free to email us if you are a sole-proprietor and want to set up a defined benefit plan: info@pensiondeductions.com

 Compensation from another Job

-• Compensation for a business that you do not own cannot be used for the purpose of the defined benefit plan.
-In this case, if you have a full-time job and a business on the side, you can set up a defined benefit plan for the business, but you cannot use compensation from your full-time job for the purpose of the defined benefit plan.
+• Compensation for a business that you do not own cannot be used for the purpose of the DB Plan.
+In this case, if you have a full-time job and a business on the side, you can set up a DB Plan for the business, but you cannot use compensation from your full-time job for the purpose of the defined benefit plan.

 FAQ's